 *You will see that the pieces are nestled inside each other.
 Start with the outside pieces and then cut the inside pieces (eg-head first, then legs).

 Step 3: Put Together Your Crocodile paper Craft

 - Now that all of the parts of your alligator craft are cut out, it’s time to glue it all together.

 - There will be some pieces of the accordion fold that stick out from your tail and head pieces.
 Just trim off the excess.

 Step 4: Add Details to Your Paper Crocodile Craft

-- Place the googly eyes onto the crocodile’s head.
+- Place the googly eyes onto the eye flaps on the crocodile’s head.

-- Then use your green marker to give the crocodile craft some details.
+- Use your green marker to give the crocodile craft some details.

 Now that you know how to make a crocodile craft, really make it your own.
 Give your crocodile some personality and add whatever details your would like.

 More Paper Crafts for Kids to try